kecdevilla/kecdevilla/README.md

 ###

-<p align="left">✨ Creating bugs since 2024<br>📚 I'm currently learning Python<br>🎯 Goals: Career Shift<br>🎲 Fun fact: I have aphantasia.
-It means I have no mental imagery but that doesn't stop me from being creative.</p>
+<p align="left">✨ I only started to code in 2024, when I first took up my Master's, so it's a work in progress.<br>📚 Having worked as a researcher for an investment database, I'm interested in the finance field. <br>🎯 Goals: Career Shift<br>🎲 Fun fact: I have aphantasia.
+It means I have no mental imagery, but that doesn't stop me from being creative.</p>

 ###